privacypatterns/patterns/patterns/Private-link.md

 ##Problem##

-How do you share an “authenticated” resource with “unauthenticated” users in a way that respects its sensitivity?
+How do you share a private resource with unauthenticated users in a way that respects its sensitivity?
-The solution must not allow “unauthenticated” users to access resources that weren't intended to be shared.
+The solution must not allow unauthenticated users to access resources that weren't intended to be shared.

 ##Solution##